Thomas Noe: Board of Regents

 Noe was appointed to the Ohio Board of Regents, which oversees Ohio's public colleges and universities, by former Ohio Governor George Voinovich in 1995 to complete a vacated term.
 Noe was reinstated for a full 9-year term in 1999 by Governor Bob Taft.

-In late 2004, Noe wrote to the Ohio Ethics Commission to seek an opinion on his involvement with Hi-Genomics LLC which licenses a patent on plant genetic engineering from the University of Toledo.
+In late 2004, Noe wrote to the Ohio Ethics Commission to seek an opinion on his involvement with Hi-Genomics LLC, which licensed a patent on plant genetic engineering from the University of Toledo.
 Noe was vice-president of Hi-Genomics LLC and owned a 23% stake in the company.
 Noe's position on the Board of Regents was deemed to be a conflict of interest by the Ohio Ethics Commission.
 Noe was told to either resign from the Board, divest his interest in the company, or step down as vice-president of the company.
-Noe eventually sold back his units in Hi-Genomics to one of the other unitholders.
+Noe eventually sold his units in Hi-Genomics to one of the other unitholders.